keboola/component-toast/README.md

 Toast
 =============

-This component extract data from the Toast API.
+This component extracts data from the Toast API.

-Supported endpoints
+Supported Endpoints
 ===================
-following endpoints are supported:
+The following endpoints are supported:
 - restaurant configuration
 - orders